 The course finishes when everyone has completed each module, usually about 4.30pm.
-After which, there is a final de-briefing where certificates, medic ID cards and badges are handed out to delegates from 5pm to 5.30pm.
+After which, there is a final de-briefing where certificates, medic ID cards and badges are handed out to delegates around 5pm.

-The course fee includes hire of a lifejacket and your first year’s supporter fee and third party insurance cover while on rescues.
+The course fee includes hire of a lifejacket and your first year’s subscription and third party insurance cover while on rescues.
 Delegates will also receive:

 Please note: we strongly advise you bring a dry suit for this course, whatever the weather.
 For the practical sessions you will be in and out of the water and if you only have a wetsuit you will chill quite quickly.